RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 Start a new worksheet, and recreate the data and pivot table you see in the example above.
+Type the data in the first table, then choose Data | Pivot Table from the menu.
+In the dialog box that appears, insert the pivot table into an existing sheet and use Sheet1!A13.
+Then use the screenshot to finish the pivot table.

-2. Another good use case is to replace what we have just done.
-We want to use the unique values for each continent as the row, and then calculate a number of summary statistics for each.
+2. Another good use case is to replace what we did when finding average values in a region.
+   We want to use the unique values for each region as the row, and then calculate a number of summary statistics for each.
 For practice, you should redo the exercise of finding the average population for each region that you did above.